Epping Forest: Early history

-Management of Forest
+Management of the forest

 The area is thought to have been given legal status as a royal forest by Henry II in the 12th century.
-At the time it was part of the much larger Forest of Essex, which covered nearly all of the county.
-The term Forest was a legal term, meaning that Forest Law applied, meaning that only the King had the right to hunt deer.
-The term did not mean the land was well wooded: the large majority of the Forest of Essex was agricultural land.
+At the time, it was part of the much larger Forest of Essex, which covered nearly all of the county.
+The term "forest" was a legal term, meaning that Forest Law applied, so only the king had the right to hunt deer.
+The term did not mean the land was well wooded; the large majority of the Forest of Essex was agricultural land.

-The Forest of Essex gradually shrank in size as land was removed from Forest Law and it was replaced by a number of much smaller forests including Waltham Forest (which gives its name to the modern London Borough of Waltham Forest.
+The Forest of Essex gradually shrank in size as land was removed from Forest Law, and it was replaced by a number of much smaller forests, including Waltham Forest (which gives its name to the modern London Borough of Waltham Forest.
 Waltham Forest was a legally defined area which included the areas later known as Epping Forest and Hainault Forest; the rest of the Waltham Forest area was only lightly wooded.